 The PRHFA, as the designated Subrecipient, will administer CDBG-DR funding to support first-time homebuyers with the purchase of an existing property.
-Qualified Applicants may be eligible to receive financial assistance in the form of a grant to be used towards a down payment on a new or existing home, including eligible prepaids and/or closing costs.
-Assistance amount will be limited to the amount necessary to achieve homeownership.
-Assistance will be provided in the form of a grant, secured with a lien on the property for the amount of the CDBG-DR assistance through a Deed of Mortgage and Restrictive Covenants, for a five (5) year affordability period.
+Applicants may be eligible to receive financial assistance in the form of a grant to be used towards the purchase of a new or existing home.
+Assistance amount will be determined in accordance with the Underwriting Criteria outlined in these Guidelines.